Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``best_avg_coverage``: The average coverage of highest expressed library.

 If user has compared transcripts with genome annotations.
-The tag - ``Parent_tran`` will appear in the gff files of genome annotations.
+The tag - ``parent_tran`` will appear in the gff files of genome annotations.
 It will show which transcirpt that CDSs/tRNAs/rRNAs are located.

 If user has compared transcripts with TSSs.
-The tag - ``Parent_tran`` will appear in the gff files of TSSs.
+The tag - ``parent_tran`` will appear in the gff files of TSSs.
 It will show which transcripts that TSSs are located.